Amplejohnny/Prisma_ORM/README.md

-This is just an example of how to query the PostgreSQL database with Prisma ORM.
-Going forward, I will continue to work on it as a full project.
+This is simply an example of how to query the PostgreSQL database using Prisma ORM.
+In the future, I plan to integrate it into an exciting new project.